 Abu-l-'Atahiya Poems, Quotes, Biography & More

-Abu-l-'Atahiya poems, quotes, biography, articles and more.
-The best Abu-l-'Atahiya resource with biographical information, a list of poems, short poems, quotations, best poems, poet's works and more.
+Abu-l-'Atahiya poems, quotes, biography, articles, essays and more.
+The best Abu-l-'Atahiya resource with comprehensive poet information, a list of poems, short poems, quotations, best poems, poet's works and more.

 Famous poems are below this ad.

 Articles about Abu-l-'Atahiya or articles that mention Abu-l-'Atahiya.

 Here are a few random quotes by Abu-l-'Atahiya.